alekseykandratenko/courses-created/Course2/README.md

 5. Building a foundation for advanced Python programming

 ## Note
 This course is designed for beginners and provides a structured approach to learning Python programming from the ground up.
+Course is wrote in spanish language.